keras-team/keras/README.md

-Keras is the high-level API of TensorFlow 2: an approachable, highly-productive interface for solving machine learning problems, with a focus on modern deep learning.
+Keras is the high-level API of TensorFlow 2: an approachable, highly-productive interface for solving machine learning problems, focusing on modern deep learning.
 It provides essential abstractions and building blocks for developing and shipping machine learning solutions with high iteration velocity.

-Keras empowers engineers and researchers to take full advantage of the scalability and cross-platform capabilities of TensorFlow 2: you can run Keras on TPU or on large clusters of GPUs, and you can export your Keras models to run in the browser or on a mobile device.
+Keras empowers engineers and researchers to take full advantage of the scalability and cross-platform capabilities of TensorFlow 2: you can run Keras on TPU or large clusters of GPUs, and you can export your Keras models to run in the browser or on a mobile device.

 ---